 Liter, glyph, cap, morph, crypt, plan, ego, scent, and zoo are also root words.
 For example, animal is the actual meaning of the root word zoo, so when they named the zoo, they were right.

 Some root words aren’t even fully words, such as bio.
 Bio is the root word for biography or biology.
 Bio means life.
-Here are a few more examples:
+Here are a few more examples or partial root words:

 By knowing different root words, you can understand what a word means even if you don’t know the word, since the meaning can be derived from a combination of the root words.

 Some root words make less sense.
 For example, take the word apology.
-The root word "logy" is the study of something, and apo is from or away from.
-So, if you interpret the meaning of apology based on root words alone, you would see that it means "away from the study of something?"
-Not a very good explanation.
-When we see apology we think sorry or sad about something.
-So, although many words have root words, knowing the meaning of the roots won't always provide you with a clear definition.
+The root word "logos" means speech, and "apo" means from or off.
+So, if you interpret the meaning of apology based on root words alone, you might think that it means "away from speech?"
+Not a very good explanation for a word that now means to express regret or remorse.
+So, remember that knowing the meaning of the roots won't always provide you with a clear definition.

-When talking with friends or reading a book, you're constantly hearing root words.
-Here are some examples of root words, their meanings and other words that are formed by adding prefixes and/or suffixes to these building blocks:
+When talking with friends or reading a book, you're constantly bombarded with root words.
+Here are some examples of roots, their meanings and other words that are formed by adding prefixes and/or suffixes to these building blocks:

 Every root word has a meaning and that meaning corresponds to the new word made from it.

-Root words are derived from Latin and Greek, and many word can be traced back to the Latin or Greek root word.
+In English, root words are generally derived from Latin and Greek.
 So, in the movie My Big Fat Greek Wedding, Tula’s father may have been right when he said “Give me a word, any word, and I'll show you that the root of that word is Greek.”

-Defining a root word from a word is simple when you have a list of all the root words available.
-The easiest place to find the root word for a longer word would be to look up the longer word here on YourDictionary.com.
-By searching the longer word and the root word in a dictionary or in one of the specialty reference sources on YourDictionary.com you can learn the definition, where the word came from, and information on who came up with the word.
+Defining a root from a word is simple when you have a list of all the roots available.
+The easiest place to find the root for a longer word would be to look up the longer word here on YourDictionary.com.
+By searching the longer word and the root word in a dictionary, or in one of the specialty reference sources on YourDictionary.com, you can learn the definition, where the word came from, and information on who came up with the word.

 Etymology is the study of root words, or the history of words.
 Etymologists discover how words are formed and what their meaning is and how that meaning has changed over time.